Ruby Giant - Amir Rajan, Creator of DragonRuby

 Amir: You don’t need to know much Ruby at all to get started really.
 You can play around with the engine in the web browser via fiddle.dragonruby.org.
 The docs have a good starting tutorial too.
 There are over 50 sample apps that are included in the downloaded that cover various aspects of the engine and video game genres.
 And of course, I’m always available in the Discord channel to help out.
 People really love this tutorial on building Tetris that Ryan created, too.

-My team at AppLand makes a VS Code extension that creates software design diagrams automatically in your IDE.
+My team at AppLand makes a VS Code extension that creates software design diagrams automatically in your code editor.
 The visual interface we created for the plug-in was influenced by game design tools.

 Install it for free from VS Code Marketplace

 ( or just search for

 appmap in VS Code )

 This is the first in a series of posts that highlight developers doing interesting or unexpected things with Ruby.
 I’m calling it…